 Tasted neat in a Glencairn after a few minutes rest …

 Color: rich copper

-Nose: graham crackers, medicinal cherry, vanilla wafers, baked apples, musty oak, pepper, lemon squares, ginger, red grapefruit, herbal spice, brown sugar glaze, faint sweet dough
+Nose: graham crackers, medicinal cherry, vanilla wafers, baked apples, oak, pepper, lemon squares, ginger, red grapefruit, herbal spice, brown sugar glaze, faint sweet dough

 With the exception of some additional spice, oak, and red fruit, Cornerstone’s nose is very much in line with Russell’s Reserve Single Barrel Rye.
 The medicinal cherry note – one that first struck me on my recent livestream with Jason C. of The Mash & Drum – is unique among the modern Wild Turkey rye expressions I’ve tasted.
 Outside of those attributes, you’ll find the typical vanilla, lemon squares, sweet herbs, and ginger often found in Wild Turkey rye whiskey.
 An enjoyable nose, though I wouldn’t consider it the highlight of this expression.
 4/5